adrtsc/nuclear_speckles_pelkmans_code/README.md

 ## Proteomics scripts:
 Scripts used to analyze proteomics and phosphoproteomics data for pulldowns of GFP, GFP-DYRK3, and GFP-PP1(m)-NIPP1
-  - proteomics_analysis.R: script to run analysis at the protein-level (used for Figure 1C)
+  - proteomics_analysis.R: Script to run analysis at the protein-level (used for Figure 1C)
-  - phosphoproteomics_analysis.R: script to run analysis at the peptide level comparing detection of phosphorylated and unphosphorylated peptides across conditions
+  - phosphoproteomics_analysis.R: Script to run analysis at the peptide level comparing detection of phosphorylated and unphosphorylated peptides across conditions

+## IF_polyA_image_analysis:
+Example script used to plot data from IF and polyA FISH experiments in 96-/384-well plates from output quantified per well using TissueMaps or Fractal
+  - plot_violin.py

+## FRAP_analysis:
+Scripts to analyze and plot FRAP data from Leica microscope .lif files
+  - analyze_frap.py: Script that automates detection of ROI selected for bleaching and quantifies recovery over time (limitation: ROI is currently only round, results should be compared to manual analysis)
+  - plot_frap_results.py: Script to plot recovery curves from output file quantifying mean intensities in each ROI
+  - plot_FRAP_plots.sh: Example of command used to run plot_frap_results.py